newrelic/newrelic-java-agent/azure-site-ext/README.md

 Below is a description of the files that make up the extension.
 This can be helpful for future maintenance on the extension or for the creation of another Site Extension.

 - `README.md` - This file
-- `NewRelic.Java.Azure.WebSites.Extension.nuspec` - Contains the metadata about the target extension: Name, authors, copyright, etc. [Nuspec Format](https://learn.microsoft.com/en-us/nuget/reference/nuspec)
+- `NewRelic.Azure.WebSites.Extension.JavaAgent.nuspec` - Contains the metadata about the target extension: Name, authors, copyright, etc. [Nuspec Format](https://learn.microsoft.com/en-us/nuget/reference/nuspec)
 - `publish.sh` - Simple script to package the script and upload to the Nuget repository
+- `Content/applicationHost.xdt` - XDT transformation to add the necessary agent startup environment variable to the app config when the app starts up
+- `Content/install.cmd` - Simple batch file that wraps a call to the Powershell `install.ps1` script
+- `Content/install.ps1` - Powershell script that downloads the agent bundle and installs it to the proper location on the host
+- `Content/uninstall.cmd` - Simple batch file that will remove the Java installtion artifacts when the extension is removed